kyma-project/kyma/docs/getting-started/08-connect-external-application.md

    ```
    >**NOTE:** If the response doesn't contain any content, wait for some time and run the command again.

-   A successful call should return a similar response:
+   The system returns a response similar to this one:

    ```bash
    https://connector-service.{CLUSTER_DOMAIN}/v1/applications/signingRequests/info?token=h31IwJiLNjnbqIwTPnzLuNmFYsCZeUtVbUvYL2hVNh6kOqFlW9zkHnzxYFCpCExBZ_voGzUo6IVS_ExlZd4muQ==